Timoti/Semantique/README.md

 # Semantique

-Building on FoundationPress by olefrederick, this is Wordpress theme takes Foundation's semantic sensibilities further by incorporating the Susy Grid Framework for layout, to provide a broader range of grid optoins, such as margin AND padding based gutters, row-less layouts, gallery mixins and a vast range of contextually set options.
+Building on Semantique by olefrederick, this is Wordpress theme takes Foundation's semantic sensibilities further by incorporating the Susy Grid Framework for layout, to provide a broader range of grid optoins, such as margin AND padding based gutters, row-less layouts, gallery mixins and a vast range of contextually set options.

 Please fork, copy, modify, delete, share or do whatever you like with this.